How do I register?

 If I attend more than one city do I get a discount?

 Yes!
-If you attend more than one Regional Workshop during our season, October-May, you will receive a 50% Workshop Tuition discount.
+If you attend more than one Regional Workshop during our season, October-May, you will receive a 25% Workshop Tuition discount on your 2nd City and a 50% Workshop Tuition discount on each additional city thereafter.
 This discount does not apply to competition fees.

 Can a city sell out?